MarcDiethelm/xtc/README.md

 - `mod-something` folders: All your module code and styles, basically everything visible that's not pure layout.
 - `_application` folder: The code that actually starts your app: Terrific bootstrap and any other global logic that depends on modules being available.
 If you need to build themeing into your app, this is the place too.

+All these resources are available to your templates as [assets] in concatenated and minified form (except stuff in /lib folders).

 ### Terrific Modules